-A new Event logging interface utilizing the syslog facility provided on Tru64 UNIX has been built into the DSA to log events in a pure TCP/IP environment.
+A new Event logging interface utilizing the OPCOM facility provided on OpenVMS has been built into the DSA to log events in a pure TCP/IP environment.
 All the events earlier being logged by the DSA in a DECnet environment are now also logged by the DSA in a pure TCP/IP environment.
-These events are logged in the /var/adm/syslog.dated/current/user.log file on the system.
+These events are logged in the OPERATOR.LOG file on the system.
 Detailed documentation about each of the events logged by the DSA can be found in the 'Problem Solving' Guide for Enterprise Directory.
 The format for the Event Messages in a pure TCP/IP environment is:

+'''

+event-name,

-event-name, from: Node node-identity DSA at : date-and-time
+from: Node node-identity DSA

+at : date-and-time

 message

+'''